 She sparked the rise of the Florida State women’s basketball program as a standout player on the court from 1997 to 2001.
 Ten years later, Brooke Wyckoff returned to the Seminoles – this time on the bench, joining Sue Semrau’s revamped staff beginning in the 2011-12 season.

-Through eight seasons, Wyckoff’s tremendous results in defensive game planning, coaching the post players, recruiting, scouting and other areas resulted in a reward: Being named the team’s associate head coach on May 1, 2018.
+Through nine seasons, Wyckoff’s tremendous results in defensive game planning, coaching the post players, recruiting, scouting and other areas resulted in a reward: Being named the team’s associate head coach on May 1, 2018.

-In her five seasons of taking over the defense, FSU’s sub-60 points allowed in three of the past five years mark the only three times the program has surrendered less than 60 in a season.
+In her five seasons of taking over the defense, FSU’s sub-60 points allowed in three of the past six years mark the only three times the program has surrendered less than 60 in a season.

 Wyckoff’s first season as associate head coach began as a tall task, but she helped Florida State soar past expectations: The Seminoles were the youngest team to play in the NCAA Tournament with an average age of 19.4 years old, reaching the NCAA Second Round.
 A team that had to replace its entire starting five entering the year finished 24-9 overall and 10-6 in the ACC in 2018-19.